 - They can segment in a more transaction-centric way

-- And, most excitingly, they can micro segment as described in my Expedia article with the purpose of very targeted demand generation at scale
+- And, most excitingly, they can micro segment with the purpose of very targeted demand generation at scale

 Segmentation can be used for targeting TripAdvisor’s business customer’s advertisement to achieve higher rates of conversion, examples: